mathurinhauville/symfony-php-custom-docker/Readme.md

 **This project is inspired by [@yoanbernabeu](https://github.com/yoanbernabeu) with [this project](https://github.com/yoanbernabeu/symfony6-php8-in-docker-compose)**

-This is an easy way to have multiple projects with custom versions of PHP and Symfony.
+This is an easy way to have multiple Symfony projects with **<font color="green">custom versions of PHP and Symfony</font>**.
 The main idea is to clone a single time this project and from him you will be able to create multiple Symfony projects with different versions of PHP and Symfony with a container for each project.

 > **Note:** This project is not intended to be used in production.
 It's only for development.

 ## Installation

+First, please check [the list of PHP supported versions](https://www.php.net/supported-versions.php) and [the list of Symfony supported versions](https://symfony.com/releases).

 Clone the project